absinthe0223/guide/Guiding-Principles/guidelines.md

 * [Just F@\#\*ing Do It](http://www.bothsidesofthetable.com/2009/11/19/what-makes-an-entrepreneur-four-lettersjfdi/)

 > "Be bold, and mighty forces will come to your aid " ~ Johann Goethe

+### Identify Your 4 Percent

+The net of this best practice is this: The 80\/20 rule \(Pareto's principal\) applies to your work \(80% of the results come from 20% of the work\).
+But, you can Pareto Pareto's principal, and that states that 64% of the benefit comes from just 4% of the work.

+The key idea here is that its important to identify your 4%.
+With a good analysis of what you think your 4% is, you can spend much more time on things that will produce results.
+This idea fundamentally is the idea of "LEVERAGE".
+If you do work, and it moves us sideways, you are trading dollars for effort.
+It has no leverage.
+If you are doing something, and can't tie it directly to the company's focus now, consider whether you should be doing it at all.

 ## Play harmonies, not solos